cwruquants/.github/profile/README.md

 [INSERT LINK HERE], work on individual projects, have guest speakers, career workshops, and more.
 If you're looking for a list of our historical General Board (GB) meetings, please refer to our "slides" repository.

 ## Why should you join us?
-As a dedicated member of CWRU Quants, you are part of a community of likeminded individuals who are motivated to learn and push themselves past their coursework.
-Honestly, you will probably cover a lot of the typical computer science coursework in our club, so you will not only be ahead in knowledge, but know how to practically it in your projects.
+As a general body member of CWRU Quants, you are part of a community of likeminded individuals who are motivated to learn and push themselves past their coursework.
+Honestly, you will probably cover a lot of the typical computer science coursework in our club, so you will not only be ahead in knowledge, but know how to practically apply it in your projects.

 Our club members and alumni network will be one of the strongest Case has ever seen.
-Being a member of our club will already put you one step ahead of the game, with access to networking sessions, resume workshops, and discussions to get into your desired career.
+You can expect mentorship (classes, internships, recruiting) from our upperclassmen, support from your peers, and and a rich learning experience.

 ## Questions?
 Want to get involved?
 Email us at: <b>quants[@]case[.]edu</b>

+<i>trade beyond the possible</i>